singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 #### 4. Adding Packages
 Metalsmith itself needs a few dependency packages to run (no need to worry, as it will install these by itself), but apart from that what packages or in Metalsmith terms, what plugins do we want or need?
-Well, I'm getting used to Markdown and statistically speaking so is the average reader of this article, so I'll add that to the list with the following command in terminal:
+Well, I'm getting used to Markdown and statistically speaking so is the average reader of this article, so I'll add a plugin that will enable Markdown to the list with the following command in terminal:

 ```
 npm install --save-dev metalsmith-markdown